fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 )
 ```

-Additionally, we can simplify the Button component once more by just declaring the return statement in one line:
+We can simplify the Button component once more by declaring the return statement in just one line:

 ```js
 const Button = ({ onClick, text }) => <button onClick={onClick}>{text}</button>
 ```

-However, be careful as to not oversimplyfing your components, since this makes adding complexity to them a more tedious task down the road.
+However, be careful as to not oversimply your components, as this makes adding complexity a more tedious task down the road.

 </div>